Vireche/screenviewer/README.md

 Screen Viewer is a Windows desktop tool (Go + Walk) that mirrors one monitor inside a resizable control window and can also throw still images fullscreen onto the selected display.

+I created this for personal use, I play table top RPGs like Pathfinder and D&D.  I have a monitor facing the players and show pictures of the NPCs, monsters and other notable things on the second monitor, but since I couldn't see the monitor I ended up dragging pictures to somewhere I can't see or creating a power point and using it to display the images.
+This was all a bit clunky so I wrote this app.

 ## Requirements

 - Windows with at least two active displays